 |Tues. (for Tuesday)||Ch. (for chapter)|

-Note: An abbreviation is not the same thing as an acronym.
-An abbreviation is a shortening of a word, like “ft.” for “feet.”
-However, an acronym is a new word created from the initials of a longer phrase, like “AIDS” for “Acquired Immune Deficiency Syndrome.”
-Text abbreviations are acronyms, such as “OMG” and “LOL.”
-Abbreviations end in a period, but acronyms don’t.
+Note: An abbreviation is a shortening of a word, like “ft.” for “feet.”
+An acronym is a new word created from the initials of a longer phrase, like “AIDS” for “Acquired Immune Deficiency Syndrome.”
+Texting shorthand, such as “OMG” and “LOL,” are acronyms, not abbreviations.
+Acronyms do not need periods.
+Abbreviations do.

 The Question Mark?

 The second most common end punctuation is a question mark.
 It is used after direct questions, but not after indirect questions.
 A direct question is asking for an answer.
 An indirect question is not.
 For example:

 Has online enrollment begun? (direct question)